 - Align with the campus definition of outreach and engagement

-- Align with our office's strategic initiatives: engaged arts and humanities, community development and design and environmental sciences and sustainability
+- Align with our office's focus areas: engaged arts and humanities, community development and design and environmental sciences and sustainability

 - Connect to CU Boulder scholarship (research, teaching or creative work)

 - Provide mutual benefit to CU Boulder and external community participants

 - Address our priorities for academic year 2020–21:

 Please be aware that multiple proposals from a single unit within a given cycle may not be awarded, because our office has made it a priority to support activities from units across campus.

 Applicant must be a CU Boulder faculty member, staff member or currently enrolled graduate student (with faculty sponsor).